- For

 Status

 A-tier within its FDA-approved indication.
-The Phase 3 RECONNECT and BLOOM trials were the basis for approval.
+The two pivotal Phase 3 RECONNECT trials (Studies 301 and 302) were the basis for approval.
 That is a real regulatory bar: large randomized trials, peer-reviewed results, safety review.
 Not many peptides on this site can say that.

 Off-label use in men is community-driven.
 The drug works through the same receptor pathway in both sexes, but there are no large controlled human trials for that use.
 The evidence is thinner and the dosing is mostly anecdotal.

 The drug has notable side effects.
-Nausea hit more than 40% of participants in the approval trials.
+Nausea hit about 40% of participants in the approval trials.
 Facial flushing and headache are also common.
 Most reactions resolve within a few hours, but it is not a subtle compound - you will know if your body reacts.

 Legal status